andrejbauer/mathematics-and-computation/_posts/2018-08-25-how-to-implement-type-theory-in-an-hour.md

 ---
 I was purging the disk on my laptop of large files and found a video lecture which I forgot to publish.
 Here it is with some delay.
 I lectured on how to implement type theory at the [School and Workshop on Univalent Mathematics](https://unimath.github.io/bham2017/) in December 2017, at the University of Birmingham (UK).

-You may [watch the video](https://vimeo.com/286652934) and visit the accompanying GitHub repository [spartan-type-theory](https://github.com/andrejbauer/spartan-type-theory).
+You may visit the GitHub repository [spartan-type-theory](https://github.com/andrejbauer/spartan-type-theory).
+There used to be a video, but I lost it.